 The 2019 whodunnit mystery from writer-director Rian Johnson is both old school and modern, with an A-list cast that all look like they're having a tremendously good time.
 The story starts with the death of wealthy crime novelist Harlan Thrombey (Christopher Plummer) on the night of his 85th birthday.
 Famous detective Benoit Blanc (Daniel Craig) is called in to investigate it as a murder, with his family members as the prime suspects.
 Caught up in the action is Harlan's nurse Marta (Ana de Armas).
 The case is full of twists, turns and red herrings.
 But as well plotted as the movie is, it's really the distinctive characters that make it such a delightful experience.
 Watch now

-One of the best movies of the year, this warm and touching family dramedy stars Awkwafina as Billi, a young New Yorker who is devastated by the news that her beloved grandmother is dying.
+This warm and touching family dramedy stars Awkwafina as Billi, a young New Yorker who is devastated by the news that her beloved grandmother is dying.
 The entire family decides to hide the truth from Grandmother herself, but plan an impromptu wedding for Billi's cousin so that they can gather together without her realizing it may be for the last time.
 The exceptional performances, particularly from Awkwafina and Zhao Shuzhen as grandma Nai Nai, make this family portrait rich and nuanced.
-It's a gorgeous meditation on the weird and wonderful bonds of blood.
+The gorgeous meditation on the weird and wonderful bonds of blood makes it one of the best movies on Amazon Prime Video.
 Watch now

 Hereditary is one of the weirdest horror movies of the last decade, and also one of the most entertaining.
 Toni Collette plays Annie Graham: a suburban artist whose mother has just died.
 Graham's relationship with her mother was never good, and the old woman's death comes almost as a relief.
 But odd things start happening to Graham and her family — particularly her teenage son and preteen daughter.
 When another tragedy strikes, Graham seeks solace in the supernatural, but her discovery serves only to unnerve her distraught family even further.
 As Graham's life continues to unravel, the supernatural influence grows, and becomes even stranger.
 Watch now